i30817/libretrofuzz/README.rst

 It has several options to fit unusual labels, but you can just run it to get the most restrictive default.
 It will ask for the CFG, playlist and system if they're not provided.

 Example:
- ``libretro-fuzz --no-subtitle --rmspaces --before '_'``
+ ``libretro-fuzz --no-subtitle --crmspaces --before '_'``

  The Retroplay WHDLoad set has labels like ``MonkeyIsland2_v1.3_0020`` after a manual scan.
-These labels don't have subtitles, don't have spaces, and all the metadata is not separated from the name by brackets.
+These labels don't have subtitles, capitalize all the words, don't have spaces, and all the metadata is not separated from the name by brackets.
 Select the playlist that contains those whdloads and the system name ``Commodore - Amiga`` to download from the libretro amiga thumbnails.

 Note that the system name you download from doesn't have to be the same as the playlist name.